 Or does it just seem that way?

-Bats are often seen as mysterious and fascinating creatures.
-But together with their nocturnal lifestyle and association with caves and darkness, a stubborn myth clings to these animals: that bats are blind.
-This belief is so widespread that even the saying “as blind as a bat” has reinforced the idea.
-But what is the reality?
+Bats are often seen as mysterious and fascinating animals.
+But along with their nocturnal lifestyle and association with caves and darkness, a persistent myth clings to these animals: that bats are blind.
+This belief is so widespread that even the saying "as blind as a bat" has reinforced this idea.
+But what is the truth?
 Are bats really blind?
 The short answer is: no, not at all.

-Although bats are primarily known for their ability to navigate via echolocation, they also have functional eyes.
-In fact, many bats can see quite well.
+Although bats are best known for their ability to navigate via echolocation, they also have functioning eyes.
+In fact, many bats can see perfectly well.

 How does echolocation work?

-Bats are famous for their echolocation, a skill that involves emitting sounds and listening to the echoes that bounce back from objects in their surroundings.
-This allows them to locate their prey with extreme precision, even in total darkness.
-However, echolocation does not replace their vision; it is rather a complementary sensory ability.
+Bats are famous for their echolocation, a skill that allows them to emit sounds and listen to the echoes that bounce back from objects in their environment.
+This enables them to locate their prey with extreme precision, even in total darkness.
+But echolocation does not replace their vision; it is rather an additional sensory skill.

 The myth that bats are blind may stem from the fact that they are often active in complete darkness and their echolocation is impressively effective.
-Because people rely mainly on sight, it may seem as if bats are “blind” in the dark.
+Because humans rely primarily on sight, it might seem as if bats are "blind" in the dark.
 This idea was reinforced by culture, literature, and proverbs, but it has no scientific basis.

 Why are bats so special?

 Bats are incredibly diverse and useful animals.
-There are more than 1,400 bat species, and they play an important role in ecosystems:
+There are more than 1,400 species of bats, and they play an important role in ecosystems:

 What can we learn from bats?